SarahHeinzHouseFRC/frcsim2020/README.md

       +----------------+     Heartbeat      +----------------+       State        +----------------+
 ```

+## Feature List ##
+  - [x] Fully-featured PyQt-based virtual Xbox controller that publishes commands over UDP as JSON.
+  - [x] Support for physical Xbox 360 controller over USB.
+  - [x] Simulated robot with working drivetrain, intake, and outtake using real-world motor velocities and gearing.
+  - [x] Easy YAML configuration.
+  - [x] Human-readable UDP comms using human-readable strings for easy debugging and extension.
+  - [x] OpenSceneGraph-based 3D visualization with included CAD models of the robot and field.
+  - [x] Realistic 2.5D physics built on top of the popular [Box2D](https://box2d.org/) physics library.
+  - [x] Match timer and reset functionality of field and robot for practicing matches/driver tryouts.
+  - [ ] Support for Xbox One, PS4, and other controllers.
+  - [ ] Support for up to 6 simultaneous robots.
+  - [ ] Log replay and mode to play against your own phantom.
+  - [ ] Move to a 3D physics engine (NVIDIA PhysX or ODE).

 ## Installation and Running ##
 ### Joystick ###
 The joystick uses Python 2.7 and is built on top of PyQt4.
 The physical controller support is provided by `xboxdrv`.
 To